zalando/zalenium/docs/performance.md

 So far we were measuring tests time.
 In below table, the time it takes to start and stop Zalenium is also included as is relevant when using Zalenium in a CI.
 Docker pull time is around 1 minute and is not included in below stats.

-These tests were run in Google Chrome and were run several times our Jenkins.
+These tests were run in Google Chrome and were run several times in our Jenkins.

 The machine used for this 3rd environment is an AWS c3.4xlarge